 - Diving: experienced divers could explore the wreck of the SS Baron Gautsch, an Austrian merchant ship that was sunk after hitting a mine in the First World War

 - Truffle hunting: truffles are common in Croatia and you can take a tour and the best part is .. there are dogs included! more info here.

 Croatia stole my heart from the moment we drove over the Slovenian border.
 I am very glad we got to experience a more local side of the country and got to see some pretty spectacular sights and taste great food on the way!
 I really hope you enjoyed reading this post and found it helpful!

-Do not forget to follow me on my social media and pin the below images to your Pinterest boards!
-Also, let me know in the comments below if you’ve been to Croatia and where have you been?
+Don’t forget to follow me on my social media (linked below!) and pin the images to your Pinterest Boards!